Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Home Services

-The study on the effects of the Covid-19 pandemic on different categories in Turkey showed that interaction in platforms providing services such as home cleaning, repair, and transportation significantly decreased after mid-March.
-It is estimated that consumers postponed such needs to act economically and to protect themselves from the risk of disease transmission.
+The study on the effects of the Covid-19 pandemic on different categories in Turkey showed that interactions on platforms providing services such as home cleaning, repair, and transportation significantly decreased after mid-March.
+It is estimated that consumers postponed these needs to act economically and to protect themselves from the risk of disease.
 This negative trend seems likely to continue throughout the pandemic.

 Health

-The spread of the pandemic led to a regular decrease in consumers' tendency to make appointments in public and to seek private hospitals.
-It was observed that the decrease in private health institutions was lower than in public ones.
+The spread of the pandemic led to a regular decrease in consumers' tendency to make appointments in public and private hospitals.
+It was observed that the decline in private health institutions was lower than in public ones.
 It is anticipated that this negative effect will continue to slow down.

 Jewelry and Accessories

-Consumer demand for luxury consumption items such as jewelry and accessories began to decline from the beginning of March.
-It is anticipated that this decline will continue in the future and that companies in this category will take much longer to recover compared to companies in other categories.
+Consumer demand for luxury items such as jewelry and accessories began to decline from the beginning of March.
+It is expected that this decline will continue in the future, and the recovery of firms in this category will take much longer compared to firms in other categories.

 Culture and Cinema

-The study on the economic effects of the Covid-19 pandemic in Turkey showed that the sharp decline that began at the beginning of March in the culture and arts category, such as cinema, theater, and concerts, continued in the following weeks before protective measures were taken.
-It was observed that consumer interaction in this category decreased by 95% compared to January, and it is anticipated that this negative trend will continue.
+The study on the economic effects of the Covid-19 pandemic in Turkey revealed that the sharp decline in the culture and arts category, including cinema, theater, and concerts, began in early March before protective measures were taken and continued in the following weeks.
+It was observed that consumer interactions in this category decreased by 95% compared to January, and it is anticipated that this negative trend will continue.

 Hotels and Accommodation

 Due to the effects of the pandemic, domestic and international holiday and accommodation activities began to slow down in March.
 This decline continued rapidly in the following weeks.
-It is anticipated that the negative trend in the hotel and accommodation category will continue in the future.
+It is expected that the negative trend in the hotel and accommodation category will also continue in the future.

 Car Rental